LassoSoft/LassoGuide/lasso_guide_source/operations/date-duration.rst

 .. method:: date->dst()

-   Returns "true" if the date object is in daylight savings time and "false" if it is not.
+   Returns "true" if the date object is in daylight saving time and "false" if it is not.

 .. method:: date->dstOffset()